by Brandon Butler

 I want to mention that The Last of Us, the first game in the — series? — is almost certainly my favorite game of all time.
 Variations of Mario Kart, Tetris, Katamari, and of course, Earthbound, round out my "favorite games" list but if I was forced to order them, The Last of Us is first or second, every time.
 So when I finally had the chance to re-join my old friends Ellie, Joel, and Tommy, and meet many of their new friends, I was there at midnight.
 I didn't know what to expect, I didn't read reviews, I avoided social media, and I entered the game without any preconceived notions on what was to come.
 When I finally put the controller down a week later, I immediately began replaying the game.
 Both times I reached the end, I felt confused by Ellie's actions, and I couldn't reconcile the actions of this woman whom I'd spent so much time with but, seemingly now, barely understood.

 Working through this game was a slog; the game felt tedious and overly long.
 The constant gray skies and rain didn’t help the exhaustion (Seattle is depicted as a gray and soggy place).
 Part of that exhaustion is replaying the game as Abby, Ellie’s new antagonist.
 Abby could be likable if not for her own story of revenge (take a number).
 The player assumes control of Abby immediately after she kills Ellie’s friend, and it is a jarring and difficult transition.
 It took me a long time to get to a point where I found a type of forgiveness for Abby.
 But Naughty Dog builds Abby on a worn out formula, and while the game likes to remind the player that Abby is a layered and flawed character, it never gives the player an opportunity to decide that for themselves.
 Even less is learned about her stereotypical friends, who come off as nauseatingly charming right from the start and are cannon fodder for Ellie’s rampage.
 They help to reveal nothing about Abby, and then they die.
 Abby’s companion through most of Part II is Lev, and I feel like we get a better idea of who he is on their journey together than any other NPC.
 I was honestly moved by his story, his loss, and his bravery.
 But Lev isn’t driven by revenge, his motivation in the beginning is love.
 It’s a stark and refreshing contrast to Abby’s cold blooded golf club torture and murder.
-I wonder if she ever tells Lev about the cabin in Wyoming, and I wonder how he’d react.
-Someone tell me when the Lev DLC is coming.
-(It’s not?!
-What’s the matter, Naughty Dog, you guys just don’t like money?)
+(I wonder if she ever tells Lev about the cabin in Jackson, and how he’d react.)

-Lev‘s motivation in the beginning is love, and it’s a stark and refreshing contrast to Abby’s cold blooded revenge.
+Lev‘s motivation is love — a stark and refreshing contrast to Abby’s revenge.

 By the time the player is back in control of Ellie, for the extended epilogue of an already too long game, Ellie’s setting out to slaughter more dudes.
 Again, these are the actions of someone I just don’t recognize, and the only reason I can find for Ellie to set off again is to keep the game going.
 By the time Ellie can finally confront Abby, they’re both weak and nearly dead.
 And here’s the final spoiler of the game, so last warning — Ellie doesn’t kill Abby.
 Ellie has killed dozens of people by now — militia and cultists and biker dudes — to get to Abby, but she can’t take just one more life.
 I laughed out loud at the absurdity of the situation.
 With Abby nearly dead, after tracking her up and down the West Coast, fighting off monsters and Infected, Ellie just lets her go.
 For the final, final epilogue in the game, Ellie returns home only to realize that she’s lost everything.